D1ang/EL1TE/README.md

 ### Surface
 The colours blue and orange were used to create as high energy "sport" like feel.
+After a short Google search for the most used Google Font sport site's Oswald was shocen because it's popular in demand on sport sites

 ## Technologies
 1. HTML5